hi5/F4MiniMenu/readme.md

 __Drag & Drop support__

-Many program support Drag & Drop, but not all programs will respond well to the Drag & Drop method used in this script, so if it does not seem to work with a particular program, try the Normal method.
+Many programs support Drag & Drop, but not all programs will respond well to the Drag & Drop method used in this script, so if it does not seem to work with a particular program, try the Normal method.